tfabris/TomServo/README.md

 Prime and paint the parts while they are still on the supports, so that they are easier to handle.

-Paint colors that I used (you can substitute all but the first two):
+Paint colors that I used:

   - Testors 1629T Red Metallic Flake spray paint.
 (Canonical screen-accurate color.)
   - Testors 1525 Red Metallic Flake bottle paint.